- Students brainstorm invasive plants that they know about.

 - Baggies for students to collect leaves

 Explain: Invasive plants are a problem throughout the world, and New York harbors a large number due to the high volume of shipping traffic in the state.
 Although some invasive plants continue to be sold in garden centers and nurseries, awareness is helping reduce the incidence of accidental introductions.
 Invasive plants tend to be successful because they reproduce in high numbers, can tolerate a range of soil types and weather conditions, and generally are free of natural predators found in their native range.
 While there is some evidence that native predators eventually learn how to eat invasive plants, some species are well protected (such as Japanese barberry, which has lots of thorns) or are toxic to competitors (such as Tree of Heaven, which emits toxins through its roots).
-Generally, native plants suffer higher rates of herbivory than invasive species.
-Different areas in New York have different invasive plant problems, but invasive plants continue to spread into new areas.
+Generally, native plants suffer higher rates of herbivory than invasive species, although this tends to change over time.

-Extend: Students can upload their results to iMap Invasives (NY iMap Invasive Species), where their data will be added to others’ in our region and made available to help land managers develop better invasive management strategies.
+Extend: Students can upload their distribution and abundance results to iMap Invasives (NY iMap Invasive Species), where their data will be added to others’ in our region and made available to help land managers develop better invasive management strategies.